 No at this point we are not set up to nitride barrels.
 Be careful that you get an experienced company to do this for you if you choose to have it done.Because salt bath nitriding heats the steel up to between 750-1000 degrees F it may destroy the stress relieving processes which have been done to the barrel during manufacturing.
 Barrels that have been fired and then nitrided may have a couple of issues.
 Firstly any throat erosion or cracking can be exacerbated by the nitriding process.
 The cracks will be hardened and may degrade accuracy.
 Secondly if there is still copper in the bore when the barrel is nitrided it may have a chemical reaction to the process and not give you everything you were expecting from the nitriding.
 If you choose to nitride one of our barrels you may void the warranty.

 7. Do we flute barrels?

-At this point in time we do not flute barrels.
-We may flute in the future depending on the interest, but at the moment we do not.
+Yes!
+BUT at this point in time we only spiral flute barrels.
+We may straight flute in the future depending on the interest, but at the moment we do not.

 8. Do I need to lap/fire lap my barrel?